DC Life Magazine’s “mini-series”, featuring DC’s most influential fashion bloggers, continues with Liz from So Much to Smile About.

 I’d been following a lot of blogs but didn’t see one that captured everything I was looking for.
 I actually had a binder where I used to put photos that I’d print or tear out from blogs and magazines.
 It was getting hard to keep organized, so I thought I might as well just start a blog myself where I could put everything.
 It quickly became this amazing creative outlet for me and now, I can’t imagine life without it!

 How would you describe your personal style?

-I am pretty minimalistic, but love classic pieces and edgy touches.
-I also adore menswear inspired style, loads of leopard and shades of black and grey.
+I am pretty minimalistic but love classic pieces and edgy touches.
+I also adore the menswear-inspired style, loads of leopard and shades of black and grey.

 What is your go-to outfit for everyday wear?